timotif/intra_42/README.md

 ## Robots.txt Compliance

-This tool respects web scraping standards and has been verified against robots.txt:
+This library respects web scraping standards and has been verified against robots.txt:

 ### Compliance Status